COVID-19 Updates: Protecting Albertans from the Omicron variant.

 The Alberta government is consulting with operators and other stakeholders on future drinking water standards, which will be closely based on the guidelines.
 The practice notes in the guidelines only provide tips for additional assurance of safety and are not intended to be requirements in the future standards.

-Operators are invited to participate in an online survey from September 16 to October 22, 2021.
+Operators were invited to participate in an online survey which closed on October 29, 2021.

 Using the guidelines

 Section 1 of the guidelines describes the types of systems.
 Each operator will need to determine if and how the guidelines apply to them.
 Operators would refer to the common sections and then jump to those section that apply specifically to their type of system.

 Once an operator has determined that the guidelines apply to them, they are encouraged to work with the local public health inspector as they begin implementing the measures to provide safe drinking water and preparing for the introduction of the drinking water standards.

 - 7 – Operations and maintenance